unkletam/house-price-data-exploration-R/README.md

 ```
 ![plot3](assets/ho_liv.png)

-Older versions of this scatter plot (previous to log transformations), had a conic shape (go back and check 'Scatter plots between 'SalePrice' and correlated variables (move like Jagger style)').
-As you can see, the current scatter plot doesn't have a conic shape anymore.
-That's the power of normality!
-Just by ensuring normality in some variables, we solved the homoscedasticity problem.
+We plotted ‘SalePrice’ and ‘GrLivArea’ before but then why is the plot different?
+That’s right, because of the log transformation.
+If we go back to the previously plotted graphs showing the same variable, it is evident that the data has a conical shape when plotted.
+But after log transformation, the conic shape is no more.
+Here we solved the homoscedasticity problem with just one transformation.
+Pretty powerful eh?

-Now let's check 'SalePrice' with 'TotalBsmtSF'.
+Now let’s check ‘SalePrice’ with ‘TotalBsmtSF’.
 ```
 ggplot(clean_data, aes(x=totalbsmt_log, y=log_price)) +
   theme_bw()+